webplatform/mediawiki-conversion/README.md

   This is the most time consuming pass.
 It’ll make a request to retrieve the HTML output of the current latest revision of every wiki page through MediaWiki’s internal Parser API, see [MediaWiki Parsing Wikitext][action-parser-docs].

-  At this pass you can *resume-at* and *retry* pages that didn’t work at a previous run.
+  At this pass you can *resume-at* if your script had been interrupted.

+  Also, if your run had errors (see in `errors/` folder) you can add the ones you want to be re-run through the `data/missed.yml` file using `--missed` argument.

   While the two other pass commits every revision as a single commit, this one is intended to be ONE big commit containing ALL the conversion result.